Exercise 10.3: Do’s and Don’ts of Italian Dining 🍝🚫 #

 -

-Why should you never put cheese on seafood pasta?
+Why should you usually avoid putting cheese on seafood pasta?

 - A) It’s an unwritten Italian food rule.